-Are You Moving From or To New Mexico?
+Are You Moving To New Mexico?

 The vibrant state of New Mexico is famous for its breathtaking terrain and diverse arts community.
 With a wide variety of activities and destinations, the land of enchantment truly has a lot to offer.

 It’s no wonder that New Mexico is called the Land of Enchantment.
 Whether exploring ancient ruins, shopping for silver and turquoise jewelry, or just enjoying the ever-changing colors of the sky at sunset, New Mexico casts its charm on every visitor.

 New Mexico is a constituent state of the United States of America.
 It became the 47th state of the union in 1912.
 New Mexico ranks fifth among the 50 United State states in terms of total area and is bounded by Colorado to the north, Oklahoma and Texas to the east.